XML RSS

 Before I give you some ideas, I am wondering a few things... some further information would be helpful to me.

 Is your son currently in Occupational Therapy?
 If yes... how often?
 Privately or in school?
-What activities do they do with him, what skilss or behaviors are they working on?
+What activities do they do with him, what skills or behaviors are they working on?
 Are they specifically addressing his sensory needs?
 If so, what in particular, and how?
 Has he always exhibited this behavior?
 Has anything been done to address it in the past?
 Has he/did he show any improvement at any point?
 Has it gotten worse over time?
 How old is he?
 Is he a sensory seeker or avoider, or both?

 The reason I ask all of these questions is that the answers will help me better understand why he may be doing this behavior, who can help him and how - specifically.

-What he is doing are self-stimulating behaviors.
-These are a frequent "coping" mechanism for many individuals with Autism.
+for many individuals with Autism.
 They can swerve multiple purposes.
 Most commonly they are a way of seeking proprioceptive, tactile, vestibular, visual, oral, or auditory input.
 The self-stimulating behavior is done as a way of calming and regulating his nervous system.
 In your son's case, it may be a combination of several senses that he is trying to satisfy a craving for.
 As he does the "striking" behavior, he is soothed.
 For a more in-depth explanation, please read...
 Hair Pulling And Other Self-Stimulating Behaviors, by Michelle Morris.

 The best things you can do to address this and to decrease the frequency or intensity, is to address the underlying sensory issues.
 This will be done through: